-Actual Knowledge: Notice of Sexual Harassment or allegations of Sexual Harassment to a university's Title IX Coordinator.
-Imputation of knowledge based solely on vicarious liability or constructive notice is insufficient to constitute Actual Knowledge.
-This standard is not met when the only official of the university with Actual Knowledge is the Respondent.
-The mere ability or obligation to report Sexual Harassment or to inform a student about how to report Sexual Harassment, or having been trained to do so, does not qualify an individual as one who has authority to institute corrective measures on behalf of the university.
-"Notice" includes a report of Sexual Harassment to the Title IX Coordinator.
+Actual Knowledge: Notice of sexual harassment or allegations of sexual harassment to the University's Title IX Coordinator.
+Imputation of knowledge based solely on vicarious liability or constructive notice is insufficient to constitute actual knowledge.
+This standard is not met when the only official of the University with actual knowledge is the Respondent.
+The mere ability or obligation to report sexual harassment or to inform a student about how to report sexual harassment, or having been trained to do so, does not qualify an individual as one who has authority to institute corrective measures on behalf of the University.
+"Notice" includes a report of sexual harassment to the Title IX Coordinator.